-Women love to travel, and we love travel with friends, solo or as part of a travel tour.
+Women love to travel, and we love travel with friends, solo or as part of a women only travel tour.
 Traveling with a tour group certainly has lots of bonuses.
 You can relax and not worry about the nitty gritty details, someone else is taking care of all of that boring stuff and that someone has up to date, specialized information about your travel destination.

 GirlsGetaway would like to share our favorite tour operators for women who want to get away and want to have fun, without the hassles of travel planning.
 After talking to travel experts and ordinary women who have traveled with tour companies we’ve selected what we consider the six top tour operators in three categories: Women Only Tours, Luxury Tours and Budget Tours.